codecarrotlabs/blog.codecarrot.net/_posts/business/marketing/blog/2017-08-28-5-meaningful-ways-to-make-money-blogging.md

 ## 5. Build partnerships.

-You have a cool brand that people love engaging with, and so does other-similar-blogger-who-also-has-the-ability-to-create-something-beautiful.
+You have a cool brand that people love engaging with, and so does other similar blogger who also has the ability to create something beautiful.
 Maybe it’s time to partner up.
 Aligning with a complementary brand to create something new is a lucrative way to help breathe life (and money) into your personal brand.